Spotback/email-util/README.md

 # email-util

 This utility can be used to send an email.
-To use this tool first construct a new EmailUtil object `public EmailUtil(Vertx vertx, JsonObject config)`.
+To use this tool first construct a new EmailUtil object `EmailUtil email = EmailUtil(Vertx vertx, JsonObject config)`.
 The config should look something like this:

 ```json